xinyee20/tp/docs/UserGuide.md

 <H4 style="color: #477B9F"> 4.2.4.
 Unflag attendance of a student: <code>unflagatt</code></H4>

-You can use this command to unflag attendance of a specific student that was flagged after you have checked that the student attended a replacement class.
+You can use this command to unflag attendance of a specific student that was flagged after you have checked whether the student attended a replacement class.

 **Format:**